willesco16/PYTHON-SQL-ETL-Project/README.md

 order by e.emp_no;
 ```

 5. Employees whose first name is "Hercules" and last name begins with "B".
-Show Results

 ```
 select * from employees